 Ready for Interactive Coaching and Community Support?

-If you prefer structured guidance over self-study, our ARE Bootcamp transforms the overwhelming ARE journey into manageable weekly steps.
+If you prefer structured guidance over self-study, our ARE Boot Camp transforms the overwhelming ARE journey into manageable weekly steps.
 This 10-week intensive coaching program provides the structure, accountability, and community support that candidates consistently say makes the difference between struggling alone and achieving licensure success.

 You’ll get weekly live meetings, expert guidance, and ongoing support until you pass all six exams.
-Learn more about how our students are maximizing their bootcamp experience once they join the program.
+Learn more about how our students are maximizing their Boot Camp experience once they join the program.

 “The bootcamp gives you a schedule, a study group, focused content, and has found a way to help me understand the exam concepts… It’s not just a prep program.
 It’s a support system.” – Christopher Cortez